Guizhou: Climate

 Guizhou has a humid subtropical climate.
 There are few seasonal changes.
 Its annual average temperature is roughly 10–20 C, with January temperatures ranging from 1–10 C and July temperatures ranging from 17–28 C. with annual rainfall ranging from 1000–1400 mm; the frost-free period lasts between 250 and 300 days.
 There is no severe cold in winter and no extreme heat in summer, with the coldest month of January averaging 4–6 C, and the hottest month of July averaging 15–23 C. The unique climatic characteristics make Guizhou an ideal place for leisure travel and summer retreats.

 Precipitation is abundant, with a distinct rainy season, many cloudy days, and less sunshine, with the number of cloudy days generally exceeding 150 days throughout the year, and the annual relative humidity above 70%.
 Influenced by atmospheric circulation and terrain, Guizhou's climate is diverse.
 Additionally, the climate is unstable, with a variety of disastrous weather conditions such as droughts, autumn winds, freezing, and hail, which can have a significant impact on agricultural production.

 Like in China's other southwest provinces, rural areas of Guizhou suffered severe drought during spring 2010.
 Beginning on 3 April 2010, China's premier Wen Jiabao went on a three-day inspection tour in the southwest drought-affected province of Guizhou, where he met villagers and called on agricultural scientists to develop drought-resistant technologies for the area.

 Because of its lesser development compared to many other provinces in China, Guizhou's environment is well-preserved.
-As of at least 2023, its environment and favorable climate have been assets in attracting the new, increasingly digital, economy.
+As of 2023, its environment and favorable climate have been assets in attracting the new, increasingly digital, economy.